-[2].
-More advanced descriptions of test particle motion under the influence of PR effects were discussed in a some classical works in the 50 - 60's [3, 4].
-A detailed description of the PR effect in relation to other radiation forces acting on small particles in the solar system was given in [5].
+treated as a pointlike source of gravity and radiation in a flat Minkowski spacetime, with straight light rays propagating outward; the test particle moves in a planar orbit and reradiates energy at the same rate at which it receives it from the radiation field.
+Special relativistic equations are written in the test particle reference frame and then transformed to the reference system of the Sun [2].
+More advanced descriptions of test particle motion under the influence of PR effects were discussed in some classical works in the 1950s-1960s [3,4].
+A detailed description of the PR effect in relation to other radiation forces acting on small particles in the Solar System was given in Ref.
+[5].

-The range of applications of PR drag to astrophysical problems has grown steadily since 80's coming to encompass also compact objects, especially neutron stars (NSs) and black holes (BHs) that accrete matter down to the very strong gravitational fields in their vicinity.
-For instance Walker et al. [6, 7] studied the increase in mass accretion rate that is caused by PR drag when a bright thermonuclear flash occurs on the surface of a NS.
+The range of applications of PR drag to astrophysical problems has grown steadily since the 1980s, coming to encompass also compact objects, especially neutron stars (NSs) and black holes (BHs) that accrete matter down to the very strong gravitational fields in their vicinity.
+For instance, Walker et al. [6,7] studied the increase in mass accretion rate that is caused by PR drag when a bright thermonuclear flash occurs on the surface of a NS.
 This has motivated theory developments involving the PR effect in which GR is taken into account.
-The radial motion of test particles under the influence of a central isotropically emitting star was first investigated in the full GR in [8], and detailed calculations in the Schwarzschild metric presented.
-General relativistic equations of motion for a fluid in an arbitrary radiation field were formulated in [9].
-Miller and collaborators [10, 11] investigated the velocity field of accreting matter as affected by the PR effect in the vicinity of a rotating NS, by carrying out approximate calculations in the Kerr metric.
+The radial motion of test particles under the influence of a central isotropically emitting star was first investigated in the full GR in Ref.
+[8], and detailed calculations in the Schwarzschild metric were presented.
+General relativistic equations of motion for a fluid in an arbitrary radiation field were formulated in Ref.
+[9].
+Miller and collaborators [10,11] investigated the velocity field of accreting matter as affected by the PR effect in the vicinity of a rotating NS, by carrying out approximate calculations in the Kerr metric.

-A fully general relativistic treatment of the PR effect in the context of stationary and axially symmetric spacetimes was developed by Bini and collaborators [12, 13].
-Similar to the classic model of Robertson these authors consider a compact object radiating as a pointlike source, with photons traveling along null geodesics of the background spacetime (Schwarzschild or Kerr), and test particles moving in the equatorial plane around the compact object.
-Equations of motion are written in the ZAMO frame and then transformed to the rest reference frame of the compact object.
-The relativity of observer splitting formalism is adopted, which permits to clearly distinguish between gravitational and inertial contributions (see [14-19], for further details).
-The equations are solved numerically and test particle trajectories and motion analysed for both a purely radial photon field (null impact parameter) [12] and a photon field endowed with angular momentum (non-null impact parameter) [13].
+A fully general relativistic treatment of the PR effect in the context of stationary and axially symmetric spacetimes was developed by Bini and collaborators [12,13].
+Similar to the classic model of Robertson, these authors consider a compact object radiating as a pointlike source, with photons traveling along null geodesics of the background spacetime (Schwarzschild or Kerr), and test particles moving in the equatorial plane around the compact object.
+Equations of motion are written in the zero angular momentum observer (ZAMO) frame and then transformed to the rest reference frame of the compact object.
+The relativity of observer splitting formalism is adopted and permits clearly distinguishing between gravitational and inertial contributions (see Refs.
+[14-19] for further details).
+The equations are solved numerically, and test particle trajectories and motion are analyzed for both a purely radial photon field (null impact parameter) [12] and a photon field endowed with angular momentum (non-null impact parameter) [13].